anwaaralikhan/essentials/angluar/data_binding.md

 ```<button (click)="onButtonClicked()">Change Name</button>```

-In this example, the method we want to execute is called "onButtonClicked".
+In this example, the method we want to execute is called `"onButtonClicked"`.
 Notice that we do not only have to provide a reference to that method (like e.g. in react) but also call that method `onButtonClicked()`.

 Of course, we also have to implement that method in our component: